brownplt/pyret-lang/docs/introduction.markdown

 ### Annotations

-Pyret is not currently a type language, but it allows type-like annotations that are checked when running your programs.
+Pyret is not currently a typed language, but it allows type-like annotations that are checked when running your programs.
 In the future, some or most of these will be turned into compile time type-checking, so that your annotated programs will become safer